katebennu/mind-scout/README.md

 ## Commands

 ### `mindscout fetch`
-Fetch new articles from arXiv RSS feeds.
+Fetch latest articles from arXiv RSS feeds (simple, fast).

 Options:
 - `-c, --categories`: Specify categories to fetch (can be used multiple times)